dangrie158/email-categorization-thesis/source/14_chapter_6.md

 ## Problems with synthetic Languages

 The test was performed on the German Wikipedia and news corpus.
 German is a synthetic, fusional language, which often forms specific words using a composition of unspecific words.
 For example, the word ```orange juice``` is translated into German ```Orangensaft```.
 This synthetic property proved to be a problem for the algorithm described above since it depends on the keywords being present in the corpus to find synonyms for it.
 However, often specific words that are a composition of multiple words were picked as keywords due to their low TTF.
-Therefore, often the keyword did not appear in the word2vec model, and thus, no new document could be created.
+Therefore, the keyword often did not appear in the word2vec model, and thus, no new document could be created.

 To overcome this issue, the words need to be decomposed and split into their more general parts.
 For the word ```Orangensaft```, these parts are ```Orange``` and ```Saft```.

 The algorithm used for splitting the words can be described by the following pseudocode:
+\newpage

     split_word_into_partitions
     In: word, vocabulary